ricky-santos/apollo-electronics-trend-analysis/README.md

 </div>

 * 2020 saw the highest growth, with a 163% increase in sales, but sales have declined since with the largest drop of 46% in 2022.
-* The average order value (AOV) rose by 31% in 2020 but has since receded to pre-pandemic levels.
+* The average order value (AOV) rose by 31% in 2020—a year that was particularly higher than the rest.
+AOV has since receded to pre-pandemic levels.
+* Order numbers also folowed the same trend.

 ## Seasonal Trends
 <div align="center">